moderntribe/panel-builder/docs/PHP/Permissions.md

 There are various permissions capabilities available for you to enable/disable.
 To use them you would filter `panels_js_config`, maybe in your Initializer class in the core plugin or from permissions classes.
-todo: @jbrinley if this doesnt apply anymore when you do your part please augment
 Example:

 ```php